A* search algorithm: Applications

 A* is often used for the common pathfinding problem in applications such as video games, but was originally designed as a general graph traversal algorithm.

 It finds applications in diverse problems, including the problem of parsing using stochastic grammars in NLP.

 Other cases include an Informational search with online learning.

 Relations to other algorithms

-What sets A* apart from a greedy best-first search algorithm is that it takes the cost/distance already traveled, g(n), into account.
+A* differs from a greedy best-first search algorithm in that it takes the cost/distance already traveled, g(n), into account.

 Some common variants of Dijkstra's algorithm can be viewed as a special case of A* where the heuristic $h(n) = 0$ for all nodes; in turn, both Dijkstra and A* are special cases of dynamic programming.

 A* itself is a special case of a generalization of branch and bound.

 A* is similar to beam search except that beam search maintains a limit on the numbers of paths that it has to explore.